david30-maker/student_dashboard_api/README.md

             "token": "eyJhbG*********************************************************nRVvhI"
     }
 ```
-If you do this wrong , you will get an error message of the error
+If you do this wrongly, you will get an error message of the error
 ```json
     {
         "error": "Logged in was not successfully"
     }
 ```

-To handle course api, send a POST request to the following endpoint
+To handle course API, send a POST request to the following endpoint

 ```http://localhost:3001/api/v1/courses```
 and the body below